tligorio/rhinomcp/README.md

 This demo shows how to ask AI to create custom scripts and execute them in Rhino.
 Click the image below to watch the video.

 [![demo1](assets/demo1.jpg)](https://youtu.be/NFOF_Pjp3qY)

-> [!NOTE]
-> So far the tool only supports creating primitive objects for proof of concept.
-More geometries will be added in the future.
-> Supported objects: Point, Line, Polyline, Curve, Box, Sphere

 ## Tutorial